Weißwurstäquator

 "Weißwurstäquator" ([ˈvaɪsvʊʁst.ɛˌkvaːtoːɐ̯]; lit. 'white sausage equator') is a humorous term describing the supposed cultural boundary separating Southern Germany from the northern parts, especially Bavaria from Central Germany.

-It is named for the Weisswurst sausage of Bavaria, and has no precise definition.
+It is named for the Weißwurst sausage of Bavaria, and has no precise definition.
 A popular one is the linguistic boundary known as the Speyer line separating Upper German from Central German dialects, roughly following the Main River; another is a line running further south, more or less along the Danube, or between the Main and the Danube, roughly along the 49th parallel north circle of latitude.